shajra/haskell-tags-nix/README.md

-        -w --work-dir PATH      directory to use as a working directory -f --file PATH          Nix expression of filepath to import -A --attr PATH          attr path to target derivations, multiple allowed
+        -w --work-dir PATH      directory to use as a working directory -f --file PATH          Nix expression of filepath to import -A --attr PATH          attr path to target derivations, multiple allowed --arg NAME VALUE     argument to pass Nix expression if it's a function

         -o --output PATH        file for tags to source within /nix/store -O --output-local PATH  file for tags to source outside /nix/store